LlmJson β the function calling harness primitives

 export namespace LlmJson {

-// Format validation errors for LLM auto-correction
+// Format a validation failure as annotated JSON for LLM auto-correction

 export function stringify(failure: IValidation.IFailure): string;